tychen742/introcscs/source/context/intro.rst

 Resources Online
 ============================

-This book is designed for Comp 170 at Loyola University, Chicago.
+This book is prepared for a class at Missouri University of Science and Technology:
-The materials are available to all on the web.
+IS&T 1551 Implementing Information Systems: User Perspective.
+The structure of this book is based on the book, Introduction to Computer Science in C#, for Comp 170 at Loyola University, Chicago.
-Here are some important web links:
+This book has different sets of resources prepared but for additional resources, but the authors of the book, Andrew N. Harrington George Thiruvathukal, have made the materials available to all on the web: (v)

 .. index:: book examples download examples download